 - Electronic prescribing – a guide for prescribers

 - Electronic prescribing – a guide for pharmacists

 - Electronic prescribing – a guide for patients

-More information on Electronic Prescriptions is available on our dedicated webpage.
+More information on electronic prescriptions is available on our dedicated webpage.

 Information for your Practice

-The Department of Health (DoH) have a guidance document: Distribution of PPE through PHNs tranche 4: respirators for general practice, community pharmacy, and allied health, to reflect changes in advice on mask wearing in the context of increased community transmission of COVID-19.
+The Department of Health (DoH) has a guidance document: Distribution of PPE through PHNs tranche 4: respirators for general practice, community pharmacy, and allied health, to reflect changes in advice on mask wearing in the context of increased community transmission of COVID-19.